marcusts/Com.MarcusTS.ResponsiveTasks/README.md

 ## The Proof is in the Output

-This is a digested Debug output from the ResponsiveAppDemo when I originally created it.
+This is a digested Debug output from the demo when I originally created it.
 The demo called Tasks from all of the forbidden areas, including constructors.
 It was otherwise well-behaved -- at least according to Microsoft's guidance.
 So it resembles code that anyone would produce who has done the reading:

 | Location                      | Task Type                | First/Last |
 | :---                          | :---                     | :---       |